Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 code with comments
 like "...add logic here...".

-aider_nova's new "laziness" benchmark suite is designed to both provoke and quantify lazy coding.
+aider's new "laziness" benchmark suite is designed to both provoke and quantify lazy coding.
 It consists of
 89 python refactoring tasks